- Home

 - Standby power supply failure — The standby section on the SMPS board has failed — the small MOSFET or STR-type IC has burned out.
 The standby voltage (3.3V/5V) never reaches the microprocessor, so the device responds to neither the button nor the remote.

 - Main fuse blown — After a lightning strike, mains surge or short circuit the main fuse (typically 2–5A) has blown.
 The device is completely dead — no standby LED, no reaction at all.
-The MOV varistor and bridge rectifier are often damaged as well.
+The MOV varistor and bridge rectifier are often damaged at the same time.

 - Power button board failure — The power button microswitch is worn out or the board solder has cracked.
 The button physically does not send a signal to the main board, so the device will not start even though the power supply is healthy.